iotexproject/iips/iip-12.md

 ## Abstract

-This proposal explains the mechanism of supporting staking action via web3
+This proposal explains the mechanism of supporting staking action via JSON-RPC

 ## Motivation

-With the growth of eco-system of IoTeX, the demands for staking via Web3 is increasing.
+With the growth of eco-system of IoTeX, the demands for staking via JSON-RPC is increasing.
 Currently, staking-related features are avilable in IoTeX `Antenna` API, which sends native staking actions to the API nodes via gRPC protocol.
 However, transaction transmission via JRPC(ethereum-based) is incompatible with our staking transaction transmission via gRPC.
 This is because the data structure of native ethereum transaction only contains six data fields(`AccountNonce`, `Price`, `GasLimit`, `Recipient`, `Amount`, `Payload`), whereas our staking actions includes some extra data fields(e.g. `staking candidate`, `staking amount`, etc.).
-So it is hard to send our native staking action directly via Web3.
+So it is hard to send our native staking action directly via JSON-RPC.

 ## Specification

 The discussion will be divided into two part:

-1. How are staking actions sent to IoTeX blockchain via Web3?
+1. How are staking actions sent to IoTeX blockchain via JSON-RPC?

-2. How are staking actions via Web3 verified?
+2. How are staking actions via JSON-RPC verified?

 ### Part I: Transaction Transportation

 #### Transaction Creation(Staking action encoding)

-To send native staking action via Web3, RLP encoding is used for serializing the staking action into binary data, which is packed into `Payload` field of native transaction `tx.payload = ABI.Pack(stakingAction)`.
+To send native staking action via JSON-RPC, RLP encoding is used for serializing the staking action into binary data, which is packed into `Payload` field of native transaction `tx.payload = ABI.Pack(stakingAction)`.
 To differentiate the special staking transaction from normal ethereum transaction, the special `Recipient` address `0x04C22AfaE6a03438b8FED74cb1Cf441168DF3F12` is reserved for this special treatment.
-To conclude, the modified transactions from staking actions via Web3 are different in three fields:
+To conclude, the modified transactions from staking actions via JSON-RPC are different in three fields:

 ```
 {